w5xd/Digi-XDft/README.md

 This project also contains XDft8Test.exe which is an example of how to put the various pieces together into a working program.
 In addition to the submodule, you'll need the XDwsjtFT8.dll from the project <a href='https://github.com/w5xd/Digi-XDwsjt'>Digi-XDwsjt</a>.

 To build this project, expect to edit the .props files to reflect the disk locations of the various needed components.
+Boost version 1.67 is recommended.
+It is old, but newer versions of boost have eliminated the sha1 hash algorithm needed here.

 <img src='Screenshot1.png' alt='Screenshot1.png'/>